India asks authorities to take action to save choking capital

 But environmentalists said such action plans needed to be pursued with greater urgency.

-"The focus should be on the implementation strategy, accountability, monitoring and compliance," said Anumita Roychowdhury, executive director of the Centre for Science and Environment think-tank.
+"The focus should be on the implementation strategy, accountability, monitoring and compliance," said Anumita Roychowdhury, executive director of the Center for Science and Environment think-tank.

-Reuters reported earlier this month that India is devising a plan to combat smog in New Delhi, rated the world's most polluted city by the World Health Organisation.
+Reuters reported earlier this month that India is devising a plan to combat smog in New Delhi, rated the world's most polluted city by the World Health Organization.

 From Jan.
 1, New Delhi will also ban use of private cars on alternate days according to their registration numbers.